Table of Contents

 Transportation Costs

-Transportation in Frankfurt is very convenient and student-friendly.
-The city has a well-developed public transport system, so students can easily travel to universities, workplaces, and other areas without needing a car.
+Transportation in Frankfurt is very easy and student-friendly.
+Students can travel to universities, jobs, and other places without needing a car.
+It saves time and money.

 Public Transport System Overview